 Where would we be without coffee tables?
-They are such an essential living room storage solution, and the Appledore living room storage table from Barker & Stonehouse made from reclaimed wood is a particularly handy design.
-Not only does it have a handy shelf, but it comes with three deep drawers and a toughened glass top!
+They are such an essential living room storage solution.
+The Appledore living room storage table from Barker & Stonehouse is made from reclaimed wood and is a particularly handy design.
+Not only does it have a useful shelf, but it comes with three deep drawers and a toughened glass top.
+Perfect for family life.

 5. Get extra surface space with nesting tables

-The clean lines of these beautifully crafted Franya side tables are ideal if you love the Scandi style.
-Crafted from bamboo and iron they are sturdy and will fit under each other when not in use.
-Place plants, your latest read, and a stylish table lamp on them to complete the look.
+The clean lines of these beautifully crafted Franya side tables are ideal if you love Scandi style.
+Crafted from bamboo and iron, they are sturdy and will fit under each other when not in use.
+Place house plants, your latest read, and a stylish table lamp on them to complete the look.

 6. Use a sideboard to hide clutter